veertuinc/packer-plugin-veertu-anka/README.md

       "installer_app": "/Applications/Install macOS Big Sur.app",
       "type": "veertu-anka"
     }
+  ],
+  "post-processors": [
+    {
+      "type": "veertu-anka-registry-push",
+      "tag": "latest"
+    }
   ]
 }
 ```

 This will create a base VM template using the `.app` you specified in `installer_app` with a name like `anka-packer-base-{macOSVersion}`.
 Once the base VM template is created, it will create a clone from it (that shares the underlying layers from the base VM template, minimizing the amount of disk space used).
+Once the VM has been successfully created, it will push that VM to your default registry with the `latest` tag.

 > When using `installer_app`, you can modify the base VM default resource values with `disk_size`, `ram_size`, and `cpu_count`.
 Otherwise, defaults will be used (see "Configuration" section).